Trauma-Informed Practice for Teaching Artists

 Any artist working in community settings will encounter young people who have been impacted by trauma.
 While teaching artists rarely have details access to a participant’s personal history, there are tools they can use to identify a young person who is potentially trauma-impacted and strategies that they can employ to accommodate and engage that young person.

-Teaching Artists must commit to attend all five, 4-hour training sessions which will take place via Zoom from 9:00am-1:00pn on:
+Teaching Artists must commit to attend all five, 4-hour training sessions to be held via Zoom conferencing from 5:00-9:00 pm on Mondays.

 Upon completion of the training, teaching artists recognize: